maxprokopiev/maxprokopiev.github.com/_posts/2017-02-06-boring-things.markdown

 category: posts
 ---

-One of the useful skills for people working in tech industry is the ability to avoid hypes and focus on stuff that matters instead.
+One of the most useful skills for people working in tech industry is the ability to avoid hypes and focus on stuff that matters instead.
-But the problem is that things that matter, that improve your productivity and processes are considered "boring".
+But the problem is that the things that matter, that improve your productivity and processes are considered "boring".

-Do you want to start using React or to finally set up a proper error reporting solution for your frontend app?
+Do you want to start using React or finally set up a proper error reporting solution for your frontend app?

 Yes, I know the answer.

 ## Security

 Should you care about NSA breaking into your infrastructure if you're running a food delivery company or a knitting website?
 Probably not.
-I know it's fun to spend nights coding your home-grown pentest solution or reverse engineer a binary to find a bug and write a 0-day exploit.
+I know it's fun to spend nights coding your home-grown pentest solution or reverse engineering a binary to find a bug and write a 0-day exploit.
 But that's not what you should focus on. *Focus on boring stuff*.

 Make sure that everyone's laptop is properly encrypted.